hey-ape/js-w2-d3-d4-musicStore/README.md

 ## Description

-Earworm is a web app that allows to buy albums from a music store's inventory.
-Albums can be filtered by genre or artist.
+Earworm is a prototype web app built with Angular2 that allows you to browse a music store's inventory.
+Albums can be filtered by genre or artist and then placed into a shopping cart for purchase.

 ## Setup/Installation Requirements